 “Niagara”

-Today’s piece is considered the finest work created by the talented Louis Rémy Mignot; another artist who was highly respected during his lifetime, but whose memory rapidly faded after his sudden death.
+Today’s piece is considered the finest work created by the talented Louis Rémy Mignot, another artist who was highly respected during his lifetime, but whose memory rapidly faded after his sudden death.

 Mignot’s art is known for its colors and atmospheric quality, and this gorgeous painting reinforces that reputation.
 “Niagara” is thought to be his final piece.
 While visiting France in 1870, Mignot found himself in the wrong place at the wrong time.
 During the Siege of Paris in the Franco-Prussian War, Mignot was mistakenly imprisoned.
 While in detainment, he contracted smallpox, and though he moved to England for treatment, the smallpox ultimately killed him.

-Niagara” is currently on display at the Brooklyn Museum in Brooklyn, New York.
+“Niagara” is currently in the collections of the Brooklyn Museum in Brooklyn, New York in the United States.

 For more on Louis Rémy Mignot, please visit his short biography here.